lrslab/nanoCEM/docs/preparation.md

 ## Raw data from Oxford Nanopore Technologies sequencing

-With the introduction of R10.4.1 flowcell, the diversity of ONT data formats has increased.
+With the introduction of R10.4.1 flow cell, the diversity of ONT data formats has increased.
 These now include the original single and multiple fast5 format, the newer pod5 format, and the community-driven slow5/blow5 formats.
-The relationship between and conversion tools between these different data formats is as below
+The relationship between conversion tools and these different data formats is as below.

  <center>![data format](data_format.png "data_format") </center>

-nanoCEM only support single-format `fast5` and `blow5`, please transfer the data format before usage.
+nanoCEM only supports single-format `fast5` and `blow5`; please transfer the data format before usage.
 Since we support `tombo` and `f5c`, where `tombo` only supports single format `fast5` and `f5c` supports `blow5`, you only need to choose one from them.
-Here are some advices commands if your original data is multi-format fast5
+Here are some advice commands if your original data is multi-format fast5.

     # ont-fast5-api
     multi_to_single_fast5 --input_path </path/to/multi_reads> --save_path </path/to/single_reads> --recursive